Lita (wrestler)

-Amy Christine Dumas (born April 14, 1975) is an American retired professional wrestler and singer.
-She is best known for her tenure in WWE, under the ring name Lita, where she performed full-time from 2000 to 2006.
+Amy Christine Dumas (born April 14, 1975) is an American professional wrestler and singer.
+She is best known for her tenure in WWE, under the ring name Lita.

 Dumas began her wrestling career in 1998 under the ring name Angelica, training and performing in Mexico with Consejo Mundial de Lucha Libre (CMLL).
 She later competed on the U.S. independent circuit and had a brief run in Extreme Championship Wrestling (ECW) in early 1999.
 In August 1999, she signed with the World Wrestling Federation (WWF, later WWE), debuting as Lita in February 2000.
 Initially aligned with Essa Rios, she rose to prominence as part of Team Xtreme alongside Matt and Jeff Hardy, known for their high-flying and daredevil style.

 Over the course of her career, she became a four-time WWE Women's Champion.
 She retired from full-time in-ring competition in 2006 but continued to make sporadic appearances.
 In 2014, she was inducted into the WWE Hall of Fame.
-She returned on a part-time basis in 2022, and in 2023, she won the WWE Women's Tag Team Championship with Becky Lynch, becoming the first female Hall of Famer to capture a WWE title after induction.
+She returned on a part-time basis between 2022 and 2023, and in 2023, she won the WWE Women's Tag Team Championship with Becky Lynch, becoming the first female Hall of Famer to capture a WWE title after induction.
 She has also worked behind the scenes with WWE as a producer and trainer.

 Outside of wrestling, Dumas formed the punk rock band The Luchagors, releasing their self-titled debut album on September 11, 2007.

-Often regarded as one of the greatest female performers in WWE History.